gsoules/MkDocs/digital-archive/docs/developer/common-vocabulary-translator.md

 D | Primary    | Match a value from the Nomenclature `Natural_Order_EN_Primary_Term` column E | Secondary  | Match a value from the Nomenclature `Natural_Order_EN_Secondary_Term` column F | Identifier | Match a value from the Nomenclature `Identifier` column.
 Use this column when the rule should only apply to a single Nomenclature term.
-G | Translation| A pattern specifying the Common Facet term.
+G | Translation| A pattern specifying the Common Vocabulary term.
 The pattern contains one or more of the substitution elements explained in the next section.
-H | Replace    | A pair of values in double quotes, separated by a comma, specifying before and after values. the CFT applies the replacement to the translated text after peforming the translation.
+H | Replace    | A pair of values in double quotes, separated by a comma, specifying before and after values. the CVT applies the replacement to the translated text after peforming the translation.
-J |Notes       | Comments (ignored by the CFT)
+J |Notes       | Comments (ignored by the CVT)

 ### Substitution Elements